Canada convoy protest: Counter-protests

 Counter-protests in favour of public health measures were held throughout the convoy's duration.
 In Ottawa, with protestors in the parliament area spilling into residential neighbourhoods nearby, lawsuits and injunction requests were filed by residents to silence the trucks that were honking their horns at all hours.

 Counter-protests were held in several cities on February 5.
-Counter-protestors forced a convoy of vehicles to split-up in Vancouver after blocking the roadway by standing on foot or with a bicycle on Terminal Avenue where there are few side streets or exit options after the trucks travelled more than 2 kilometres down the roadway, which required the trucks to reverse the length of the roadway in order to exit Terminal Avenue.
+Counter-protestors forced a convoy of vehicles to split-up in Vancouver after blocking the roadway by standing on foot or with a bicycle on Terminal Avenue.
+There were few side streets or exit options after the trucks travelled more than 2 kilometres down the roadway, which required the trucks to reverse the length of Terminal Avenue in order to exit the street.
 Counter-protestors in Victoria spread out by the BC Legislature, to be near and far weekend convoy protestors.
 Some 200 people gathered in front of Ottawa City Hall to demand the end of disruptions caused by trucks downtown.
 People held pro-vaccination signs in Whitehorse while anti-mandate protestors passed them in vehicles.

 A counter-protest organized by health care workers was planned in Toronto for February 12, but was called off when the provincial government instituted a state of emergency.

 In counter-protests on February 12, thousands of people joined the "Community Solidarity March" through Ottawa to demand the end of the protests.
 On February 13, a group of Ottawa residents blocked the intersection of Riverside Drive and Bank Street to prevent a newly-arrived contingent of vehicles from joining the main protest.
 The original group of 20 grew to more than 1,000 people and successfully kettled the eastern artery of the "Blue Collar Convoy" for eight hours and were joined by groups in other neighbourhoods.
-The convoy vehicles left one at a time under a heavy police escort after the vehicle owners took down their signs and flags.
+The convoy vehicles left one at a time under a heavy police escort, after the vehicle owners took down their signs and flags.
 The standoff between Ottawa residents and the kettled convoy participants was colloquially called the 'Battle of Billings Bridge' and was commemorated a year later with an unofficial plaque installed in the location of the standoff.
 During the convoy occupation of Ottawa, various individuals gained public note for their counter-protesting.

 The protestors' Zello push-to-talk-style voice channels were the subject of coordinated disruption from counter-protestors, including users playing the homoerotic country rock song "Ram Ranch" to "troll" participants and listeners (an effort coordinated under the hashtag "#RamRanchResistance").